 Mr Wilson is passionate about the benefits of single sex education (as long as it suits the individual) and particularly at this age, where boys and girls learning styles vary so greatly.
 So, there’s no inkling of Lockers Park becoming co-ed any time soon.

 THE MUDDY VERDICT

 Good for: Boys’ boys, who thrive on outdoor play, hands-on learning and being in a ‘big fish, small pond’ environment, where they will always feel part of a team as well as being valued as an individual.

 Not for: Boys who prefer to stay indoors on a computer to getting muddy outside.
 And boys who are already independent, robust and confident enough to make their mark in a larger school could find the Lockers Park model potentially confining in later years.

 Dare to disagree?

-Lockers Park is hosting an Open Morning on Saturday 10 October (10am-12pm) – book here.
-You can view handy video intros to both the Prep School and Pre-Prep, plus a welcome video from the Head, Mr Chris Wilson.
-If you would prefer to book a personal appointment or a zoom meeting with Mr Wilson, then fill out this contact form
+Lockers Park is hosting a Virtual Open Morning on Saturday 13 March (10am-11am) – book your space here.
+The Headmaster, staff and pupils will be there to welcome you and talk through what makes a Lockers Park education so unique and answer any questions you may have.
+You can view handy video intros to both the Prep School and Pre-Prep, plus a welcome video from the Headmaster, Mr Chris Wilson.
+If you would prefer to book a personal zoom meeting with Mr Wilson, then simply fill out this contact form.